obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Status bar plugins.md

 # Status bar plugins

-Plugins that an item to the status bar.
+Plugins that add an item to the status bar.

 ## Plugins in this category